microsoft/vcpkg/docs/users/config-environment.md

 #### VCPKG_USE_NUGET_CACHE

 This environment variable allows using NuGet's cache for every nuget-based binary source.
 See [Binary Caching](binarycaching.md#NuGets-cache) for more details.

+#### VCPKG_BUILD_TYPE

+This environment variable allows to select a single build type configuration.
+This allows to reduce build times and disk storage requirements locally or in continuous integration setups.
+The environment variable overrides settings in triplet files.
+Note that some ports do not support single build type configurations.

+At the moment, the only supported value is: `release`.